top of page

 Conclusion

 Precision is the closeness of agreement among multiple measurements.
-Accuracy is the closeness of agreement between a measurement and the true value of a quantity being measured.
+Accuracy is the closeness of agreement between a measurement and the true value of a measured quantity.
 Resolution is the smallest change in a quantity that can be detected by an instrument, i.e., how finely one can measure something.

 bottom of page